kthomas0455/Project2/README.md

 ## Challenges

-Location searches in our DB proved to be a challenge and organizing them based on distance to a user inputed address turned out not to be doable in the time span.
-Twilio, seemed easy, but proved to be hard to get actually working for our purposes.
+Location searches in our DB proved to be a difficult and organizing them based on distance to a user inputed address turned out not to be doable in the time span.
+Twilio, seemed easy at first, but proved to be hard to actually get working for our purposes.

 ## Improvements